pallets-eco/flask-sqlalchemy/README.rst

 Donate
 ------

-The Pallets organization develops and supports Flask-SQLAlchemy.
+The Pallets organization develops and supports Flask-SQLAlchemy and other popular packages.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.

 .. _please donate today: https://palletsprojects.com/donate